-Removing and Replacing the Printer Interface Board
+Removing and Replacing the Printer Interface Board (module removed from fascia).

-To remove the printer interface board (4), proceed as follows (see Figure 2):
+To remove the Printer Interface Board (6) from the module, proceed as follows (see Figure 1):

-- 1. Disconnect the printer driver ribbon cable (5) and printer interface ribbon cable (6). - 2.
-Remove the four screws (7) from the printer interface board.
+- 1. If detachable, disconnect the Printer Driver ribbon cable (9) and Printer Interface ribbon cable (10).
+See Printer Interface Board: Important Notes. - 2.
+Remove the four screws (7) from the Printer Interface Board.
 Retain the screws. - 3.
-Remove and retain the printer interface board and the printer interface board shield (8).
+Remove and retain the Printer Interface Board and the Printer Interface Board shield (8).
+There may be four nylon spacers (not shown) between the board and the stand-offs.
+See; "Printer Interface Board: Important Notes."

-To replace the printer interface board, proceed as follows (see Figure 2):
+To replace the Printer Interface Board, proceed as follows (see Figure 1):

-- 1. Connect the printer interface ribbon cable (6) to printer interface board header P1.
-Cable assemblies may differ.
+- 1. Connect the Printer Interface ribbon cable (10) to Printer Interface Board header P1.
+Cable (assemblies may differ).
 If the connector is not polarized, note the orientation of Pin 1 of the connector and Pin 1 of the board. - 2.
-Connect the printer ribbon cable (5) connector to printer interface board header P2. - 3.
-Place the printer interface board (4), component side down, on the module.
-Replace the printer interface board shield (8) and insert the four screws (7) retained during disassembly. - 4.
-If the printer interface board has been repaired, or if a new printer interface board has been installed, the print quality may require adjustment.
-See 'Adjusting Print Quality' below.
+Connect the Printer ribbon cable (9) connector to Printer Interface Board header P2. - 3.
+Place the Printer Interface Board, component side down, on the module.
+Replace the Printer Interface Board shield (8) and insert the four screws (7) retained during disassembly. - 4.
+If the Printer Interface Board has been repaired, or is a new Printer Interface Board, the print quality may require adjustment.
+See; "Adjusting Print Quality" and "Printer Interface Board: Important Notes."